F5Networks/f5-azure-arm-templates/experimental/cluster/3nic/existing_stack/README.md

   5. When you are done, click the **Finished** button.

-## Creating virtual servers on the BIG-IP VE Cluster
+## Creating virtual servers on the BIG-IP VE

 In order to pass traffic from your clients to the servers through the BIG-IP system, you must create a virtual server on the BIG-IP VE.
 To create a BIG-IP virtual server you need to know the private IP address of the secondary IP configuration(s) for each BIG-IP VE network interface created by the template.
 If you need additional virtual servers for your applications/servers, you can add more secondary IP configurations on the Azure network interface, and corresponding virtual servers on the BIG-IP system.
 See https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-multiple-ip-addresses-portal for information on multiple IP addresses.